Probabilistic cellular automata with Andrei Toom: On the proofs

 \section{On the proofs}

 Toom proved Theorem~\ref{thm:stable} using a kind of ``contour argument'' as outlined in Section~\ref{sec:Stavskaya}.
 The paper~\cite{Toom80} contains detailed proofs of both theorems~\ref{thm:eroders} and~\ref{thm:stable}, in a somewhat more general setting.
-The part of the contour argument defining an appropriate structure \( \Gg(\eta,x,t) \) is quite sophisticated.
-A somewhat simplified version of this proof of just the stability of Toom's rule, following~\cite{BermSim88}, can be found in~\cite{GacsToom95}.
+In the contour argument the appropriate structure \( \Gamma(\eta,x,t) \) is quite complex: it is called a \df{truss} there.
+A somewhat simplified version of this proof of just the stability of Toom's rule, following~\cite{BermSim88}, can be found in~\cite{GacsToom95}, where the corresponding structure is called an \df{explanation tree}.

 Toom's first examples of noisy non-ergodic cellular automata in~\cite{ToomNonerg73} used some special two-dimensional eroders other than the north-east-center voting; their dual is also an eroder.
-The contour argument in the proof of their stability is simpler, the structure \( \Gg \) in question is indeed only a kind of one-dimensional contour.
+The contour argument in the proof of their stability is simpler, the structure \( \Gamma \) in question is indeed only a kind of one-dimensional contour.
 Here is one of these eroders, call it \( A \), with transition operator

 Given any island, this rule squeezes it in every step into a narrower and narrower horizontal stripe, eventually erasing it.
 Its dual will squeeze an island in every step into a narrower and narrower vertical stripe.